manonthemon/prework-study-guide/README.md

 ## Description

-I created this Prework Study Guide Webpage to practive using the fallowing tools:
+I created this Prework Study Guide Webpage to practice using the fallowing tools:

 - HTML
 - CSS